 We calibrate the expenditure share parameters to match the input-output table, using 1982 (the middle of the sample) as the base year.
-We specify sectoral TFP shocks to be lognormally distributed so that $\log A_i \sim \mathcal{N}(-\Sigma{ii}/2, \Sigma{ii})$, where Σ{ii} is the sample variance of log TFP growth for industry i.
+We set sectoral TFP shocks to be lognormally distributed so that $\log A_i \sim \mathcal{N}(-\Sigma{ii}/2, \Sigma{ii})$, where Σ{ii} is the sample variance of log TFP growth for industry i.
 We work with uncorrelated sectoral shocks since the average correlation between sectoral growth rates is small (less than 5%).
 Our results are not significantly affected if we matched the whole covariance matrix of sectoral TFP instead.

-We consider shocks at annual and quadrennial horizons, the latter corresponding to the average period of a business cycle.
+We consider shocks at annual and quadrennial horizon, the latter corresponding to the average period of a business cycle.
 The average standard deviation at a quadrennial frequency is about twice its value at an annual frequency.
-In fact, it is the only difference between the annual and quadrennial calibrations.
+In fact, this is the only difference between the annual and quadriennal calibrations.
 Nonlinearities, which matter more for bigger shocks, are more important at a quadriennal frequency than at an annual frequency.
 Our specification assumes only three distinct structural microeconomic elasticities of substitution.
 This is because estimates of more disaggregated elasticities are not available.
-For our benchmark calibration, we set $(\sigma, \theta, \varepsilon) = (0.9, 0.5, 0.001)$.
-We set the elasticity of substitution in consumption $\sigma = 0.9$, following Atalay (2017), Herrendorf et al. (2013), and Oberfield and Raval (2014), all of whom use an elasticity of substitution in consumption (across industries) of slightly less than one.
-For the elasticity of substitution across value-added and intermediate inputs, we set $\theta = 0.5$.
+For our benchmark calibration, we set (σ , θ , ε) = (0.9, 0.5, 0.001).
+We set the elasticity of substitution in consumption σ = 0.9, following Atalay (2017), Herrendorf et al. (2013), and Oberfield and Raval (2014), all of whom use an elasticity of substitution in consumption (across industries) of slightly less than one.
+For the elasticity of substitution across value-added and intermediate inputs, we set θ = 0.5.
 This accords with the estimates of Atalay (2017), who estimates this parameter to be between 0.4 and 0.8, as well as Boehm et al. (2017), who estimate this elasticity to be close to zero.
-Finally, we set the elasticity of substitution across intermediate inputs to be $\varepsilon = 0.001$, which matches the estimates of Atalay (2017).
+Finally, we set the elasticity of substitution across intermediate inputs to be ε = 0.001, which matches the estimates of Atalay (2017).

-Owing to uncertainty surrounding the estimates for $(\sigma, \theta, \varepsilon)$, we include many robustness checks in Tables 4-7 in Appendix D. In the main text in Tables 1 and 2, we focus and magnify the nonlinearities of the model.

-on four sets of elasticities $(\sigma, \theta, \varepsilon)$: our benchmark calibration (0.9, 0.5, 0.001); a calibration with lower but still plausible elasticities (0.7, 0.3, 0.001); a calibration with higher elasticities (0.9, 0.6, 0.2); and a (close to) Cobb-Douglas calibration (0.99, 0.99, 0.99).
-In Appendix D, we report robustness checks for different values of these elasticities on a grid with $\sigma \in \{0.8, 0.9, 0.99\}$, $\theta \in \{0.4, 0.5, 0.6, 0.99\}$, and $\varepsilon \in \{0.001, 0.2, 0.99\}$.
+Owing to uncertainty surrounding the estimates for $(\sigma, \theta, \varepsilon)$, we include many robustness checks in Tables 4-7 in Appendix C. In the main text in Tables 1 and 2, we focus on four sets of elasticities $(\sigma, \theta, \varepsilon)$: our benchmark calibration (0.9, 0.5, 0.001); a calibration with lower but still plausible elasticities (0.7, 0.3, 0.001); a calibration with higher elasticities (0.9, 0.6, 0.2); and a (close to) Cobb-Douglas calibration (0.99, 0.99, 0.99).
+In Appendix C, we report robstness checks for different values of these elasticities on a grid with $\sigma \in \{0.8, 0.9, 0.99\}, \theta \in \{0.4, 0.5, 0.6, 0.99\}$, and $\varepsilon \in \{0.001, 0.2, 0.99\}$.
 Our results in Table 1 are not sensitive to the exact value of $(\sigma, \theta, \varepsilon)$ provided that the elasticities are collectively low enough that the calibration matches the observed volatility of the Domar weights.